shiva-kumarj/shiva-kumarj.github.io/README.md

 # Experience

 My professional career has been multifaceted.
 I've been a Embedded Engineer largely in the first half.
-Now I create innovative solutions for interesting problems using Data Analysis and Machine Learning.
+Now I create innovative solutions for interesting problems using Data Analysis, Natural Language Processing and Machine Learning.
 I am always learning new technologies and creating projects to integrate them into one cohesive product.

 <!-- **FlyEasy**
 _Mobile App Developer_